markoleptic/EncounterPlanner/README.md

 # Encounter Planner

-Encounter Planner is an assignment planning and reminder tool for mythic dungeon and raid boss encounters.
+Encounter Planner is an assignment planning and reminder tool for mythic dungeon and mythic raid boss encounters.

 It is designed to be easy to use while providing a feature set you would expect from a website.
 Timers for all bosses in Liberation of Undermine and Season 2 Mythic+ dungeons are included.